mediar-ai/screenpipe/README.md

 ---

-# 24/7 Screen & Audio Capture
+# 24/7 local AI screen & audio capture

-Library to build personalized AI powered by what you've seen, said, or heard.
-Works with Ollama.
-Alternative to Rewind.ai.
-Open.
-Secure.
-You own your data.
-Rust.
+library to build personalized AI powered by what you've seen, said, or heard. works with Ollama. alternative to Rewind.ai. open. secure. you own your data. rust.
-We are shipping daily, make suggestions, post bugs, [give feedback](mailto:louis@screenpi.pe?subject=Screenpipe%20Feedback&body=I'd%20like%20to%20use%20Screenpipe%20for%20...%0D%0A%0D%0AI%20cannot%20because%20of%20...%0D%0A%0D%0AWe%20can%20also%20have%20a%20call,%20book%20at%20https://cal.com/louis030195/screenpipe).
+we are shipping daily, make suggestions, post bugs, [give feedback](mailto:louis@screenpi.pe?subject=Screenpipe%20Feedback&body=I'd%20like%20to%20use%20Screenpipe%20for%20...%0D%0A%0D%0AI%20cannot%20because%20of%20...%0D%0A%0D%0AWe%20can%20also%20have%20a%20call,%20book%20at%20https://cal.com/louis030195/screenpipe).

 ![diagram](./content/diagram2.png)

-# Why?
+# why?

-Building a reliable stream of audio and screenshot data, where a user simply clicks a button and the script runs in the background 24/7, collecting and extracting data from screen and audio input/output, can be frustrating.

-There are numerous use cases that can be built on top of this layer.
-To simplify life for other developers, we decided to solve this non-trivial problem.
-It's still in its early stages, but it works end-to-end.
-We're working on this full-time and would love to hear your feedback and suggestions.
+AI is dumb and always will be without the context of your activity or the activity of others in your environment.

-## Get started
+## get started

-There are multiple ways to install screenpipe:
+there are multiple ways to install screenpipe:
 - as a CLI for technical users
 - as a [paid desktop app](https://screenpi.pe/onboarding) with 1 year updates, priority support, and priority features
 - as a free forever desktop app (but you need to build it yourself).
 We're 100% OSS.